ojwb/survex/doc/walls.rst

 features are likely to be handled while more obscure features may not be.

 - Survex reports warnings in some suspect situations which Walls quietly accepts.
-In general this seems helpful and it flags up what look like genuine problems in existing datasets, but if there are particular instances which are noisy and not useful, let us know.
+In general this seems helpful and they do highlight what look like genuine problems in existing datasets, but if there are particular instances which are noisy and not useful, let us know.